turingschool/backend-curriculum-site/module3/projects/cloney_island.md

 external consumption.
 Your platform will be built to handle multiple types of users (guests, registered users & admins).

+Note: This project is not intended for you to clone an entire site in two weeks.
+You will only be taking some functionality of the sites you choose, and cloning ONLY those parts.
+In some cases, you might even be adding functionality that the real site doesn't have.

 The project requirements are listed below:

 *   [Learning Goals](#learning-goals)